YomYomi/angular/aio/content/tutorial/toh-pt1.md

 </code-example>

-The CLI creates a new folder, `src/app/heroes/`, and generates the three files of the  `HeroesComponent`.
+The CLI creates a new folder, `src/app/heroes/`, and generates the 4 files of the  `HeroesComponent`:

+`heroes.component.css`
+`heroes.component.html`
+`heroes.component.ts`
+`heroes.component.spec.ts`
+the file `heroes.component.spec.ts` is used for testing the app. and not cover during this app.

 The `HeroesComponent` class file is as follows: